erwinkramer/bank-api/README.md

       mcr.microsoft.com/dotnet/aspire-dashboard:latest
     ```

-    Copy the url shown in the resulting output when running the container, and replace `0.0.0.0` with `localhost` (e.g. <http://localhost:18888/login?t=123456780abcdef123456780>) and open that in a browser, or paste the key part seen after `/login?t=` when the login dialog is shown.
+    Copy the url shown in the resulting output when running the container (e.g. <http://localhost:18888/login?t=123456780abcdef123456780>) and open that in a browser, or paste the key part seen after `/login?t=` when the login dialog is shown.
     The token will change each time the container is started.

 1. Run the [launch config](.vscode/launch.json) `API - Stable release channel`.

 ### Run in Aspire mode

-This mode starts the API in the context of .NET Aspire.
+This mode starts the [Stable](/BankApi.Service.Stable/) and [Beta](/BankApi.Service.Beta/) versions of the API in context of .NET Aspire.

 1. Make sure the docker runtime is started.